chaoticzeros/halo-sapp-docs/about/index.rst

 SAPP was developed and maintained by sehé°°, halo.isimaginary.com.

 This documentation is originally made by 002 which is now official, reviewed, approved and endorsed by sehé°°.
-Rearranged for web by chaoticzeros.
+Online documentation maintained by chaoticzeros.

 .. toctree::